jonasnick/jonasnick.github.com/source/_posts/2015-03-06-guessing-bitcoins-p2p-connections.markdown

 Using the binomial distribution we can compute the likelihood of receiving a certain number of addresses back given that we sent a certain number of addresses.

-I've done the math using [this code](https://github.com/jonasnick/btcP2PStruct/blob/master/prob/is_connected_prob.py) and some bold assumptions regarding the structure (edges are uniformly iid).
+I've done the math using [this code](https://github.com/jonasnick/btcP2PStruct/blob/master/prob/is_connected_prob.py) and some assumptions regarding the structure (edges are uniformly iid).
 Also, the attacker has to know or approximate the number of peers of a node, which can be done with a similar method than the one described.
 Connect two times to the victim, send and note the ratio of returned addr messages.
 If you can not connect to the node, it will most likely have 8 peers.

-This *theoretical* model shows that that if $v_1$ is a full node and $v_2$ is a client then we need about 2000 messages to determine if they are connected.
+This *theoretical* model shows that that if $v_1$ is a full node and $v_2$ is a client then we need about 2000 messages to determine if they are connected with 95% probability.
 Similarly, if $v_1$ and $v_2$ are full nodes, the attacker needs to send 20000 messages.

 However, in order to remain polite in the network this attack needs start from a candidate set of nodes.